Duals and inverse flows of generalized Ornstein-Uhlenbeck processes: Introduction

 The duality relation \eqref{dual} is widely known and commonly used in applied probability, as it provides a powerful tool to link hitting probabilities and asymptotic behavior of dual processes.
-To illustrate this, let $(Y_t^y)_{t\geq 0}$ be dual to $(X_t^x)_{t\geq 0}$, consider $\tau(y):=\inf\{t \ge 0 \colon Y_t^y \le 0\}$ and assume that $(Y_t^y)_{t\geq 0}$ is absorbed at $0$.
-Then, under suitable regularity conditions,
+To illustrate this, let $(Y_t^y)_{t\geq 0}$ be dual to $(X_t^x)_{t\geq 0}$ and consider $\tau(y):=\inf\{t \ge 0 \colon Y_t^y \le 0\}$ and assume that $(Y_t^y)_{t\geq 0}$ is \AL absorbed when it first becomes non-positive. \normal Then, under suitable regularity conditions,

 where $X$ is a random variable whose law is given by the limiting distribution of $(X_t^0)_{t\ge0}$, provided it exists.

 This relationship has been used to determine entrance and exit laws or behaviour at reflecting barriers in the context of birth-death chains, see e.g. \cite{CoxRoesler1984, Dette1997, DiaconisFill1990, Huillet2010, HuilletMartinez2011}, in actuarial mathematics and mathematical finance \cite{Asmussen95, AsmussenAlbrecher, AsmussenSigman1996, Goffard2019, Kolokoltsov2015}, as well as in game theory \cite{Lorek2017, Lorek2018} and population genetics \cite{Cordero2025, Foucart2019, FoucartVidmar2024, KuklaMoehle2018, Moehle2018}, just to mention a few.
 In the setting of interacting particle systems Siegmund duality has been exhaustively studied, see e.g. \cite{Liggett} for a textbook reference.
 An analysis of Siegmund duality for multidimensional processes was carried out in \cite{BlaszczyszynSigman1999, KolokoltsovLee2013}, where the first reference discusses set-valued dual processes and the latter uses a generator approach for Siegmund duality based on Pareto ordering.
 A recent reference for applications of \eqref{dual} in physics is \cite{Gueneau2024}.